DerGuru/The-Resonant/Chapters/02-Part2-16-Element_of_surprise.md

 ---

-**Diner - District 9 - 8:30 AM**

-The diner was cheap.
+The breakfast area was cheap.
 Anonymous.
 Crowded with morning workers.

 Elyra sat in a corner booth.
 Four cups of coffee already on the table.
 She didn't look up when they arrived.
 Just gestured to the empty seats.